brunolandeiro/brunolandeiro/README.md

 # Hi, I'm Bruno! 👋

-## 🧑‍💻 About Me

-A Software Developer with a passion for learning and a strong foundation in computer science principles.
+## A Software Developer with a passion for learning and a strong foundation in computer science principles. 🧑‍💻

 ## 🛠️ Tools / Skills